dotnet/docs/docs/standard/linq/index.md

 ![PLINQ diagram](./media/index/plinq-diagram.png)

-Parallelizable CPU-bound jobs which can be easily expressed via LINQ (in other words, are pure functions and have no side effects) are a great candidate for PLINQ.
-For jobs which _do_ have a side effect, consider using the [Task Parallel Library](../parallel-programming/task-parallel-library-tpl.md).
+Parallelizable CPU-bound jobs that can be easily expressed via LINQ (in other words, are pure functions and have no side effects) are a great candidate for PLINQ.
+For jobs that _do_ have a side effect, consider using the [Task Parallel Library](../parallel-programming/task-parallel-library-tpl.md).

 ## Further resources

 - [101 LINQ Samples](https://code.msdn.microsoft.com/101-LINQ-Samples-3fb9811b)
-- [Linqpad](https://www.linqpad.net/), a playground environment and Database querying engine for C#/F#/Visual Basic
+- [Linqpad](https://www.linqpad.net/), a playground environment and database querying engine for C#, F#, and Visual Basic.
-- [EduLinq](https://codeblog.jonskeet.uk/2011/02/23/reimplementing-linq-to-objects-part-45-conclusion-and-list-of-posts/), an e-book for learning how LINQ-to-objects is implemented
+- [EduLinq](https://codeblog.jonskeet.uk/2011/02/23/reimplementing-linq-to-objects-part-45-conclusion-and-list-of-posts/), an e-book for learning how LINQ-to-objects is implemented.